jan-vince/smallcontactform/README.md

 > When you override form description in ````{% component form_description = 'My description' %}````, description will be added as a **hidden field** into a form.
 Do not use this to store private data as this is easily visible in page HTML code!

 #### Override notification email options
-You can set different email address to which notification about Contact Form sent will be delivered and also change a notification template.
+You can set different email address to which notification about sent form will be delivered and also change a notification template.

 *Template must exist in Settings > Mail > Mail configuration*.